 Do you have an interview coming up?
-Leif Radford, our Analytics Recruitment Manager, shares his three top tips to ensure you leave a good lasting impression with the interviewer and maximise your chances of being successful.
+Leif Radford, our Recruitment Associate Director, shares his three top tips to ensure you leave a good lasting impression with the interviewer and maximise your chances of being successful.

 When it comes to preparing for an interviewing there are countless articles out there with detailed steps on how to research a business, track down the interviewers, or memorise a job spec.
 But what these often fail to address is that an interview is about more than your revision skills.
 They’re also about you as a person and how you stand out from the crowd.